 You’ll also need wires, a soldering iron, Arduino, and some time–maybe a weekend or two.

 Here are the resources you need for this project.

 If you’re interested in building a vice for your workshop, you can 3D print a miniature evil.
 Plus, it’s easy to print and assemble this project since it uses only a few standard screws and nuts.

 You can get the instructions for this project here.

 There are endless possibilities when it comes to 3D printing.
-However, making unnecessary objects with your 3D printer is not the way to go.
+However, making unnecessary objects with your 3D printer is not the way.
 You’d only clutter your table with useless ornaments and trinkets.